Java Keywords

 Key Takeaway

 Java keywords are the fundamental building blocks of the Java language.
-They define the grammar, structure, and behavior of Java programs.
+They define grammar, structure, access, data types, program flow, object-oriented behavior, exception handling, packaging, and concurrency.
+Learning keywords is not about memorizing a list in isolation.
+It is about understanding how each word shapes the meaning of Java code.